You are here:

 Combat Stress will be offering a specialist training programme to mark PTSD Awareness Day (27 June 2025)

-• The training course called ‘Trauma and PTSD’ will be available between Monday 23 June and Thursday 3 July.
+• The training course called ‘Trauma and PTSD’ will be available between 1 June to 3 July.

 There are seven short courses within the programme including;